chaos-indivisvm/handbook/docs/index.md

 We're a fun bunch.
 Our mentality towards behavior and breaking the rules of others is anything that can reversed easily or fixed quickly can be forgiven as if it never happened.
 That said, there are some things we won't tolerate.

 + Sim Crashing: Intentionally crashing someone's sim or giving someone the means to do so isn't acceptable unless you are crashing our own sim or you have been asked to crash someone's sim by the sim owner / renter / etc. This is because crashing sims rolls sims back a few hours.
-If you do this, you can expect a warning and told not to do it again, followed by demotion or ejection.
+If you do this, you can expect a warning and told not to do it again.
+Further offenses will be punished by demotion or ejection.

 + Graphics Crashing: Zero tolerance.
 If you graphics crash someone, you are out.